skg-if/interoperability-framework/index.md

 ## Local identifiers of entities
 All the strings specified for defining local identifiers of SKG-ID entities are **always interpreted as URLs**.

 In case a full URL is specified as a local identifier, such URL is used for identifying the related entity without any additional intervention by the Interoperability Framework.
-It is up to the source providing the data, though, to be sure it is **deferenceable** on the Web.
+It is up to the source providing the data, though, to be sure it is **dereferenceable** on the Web.
 For instance, if an SKG-IF document specifies the following local identifier

 ```json
     "local_identifier": "https://w3id.org/oc/meta/br/062501777134"